-Chobe is a piece of paradise.
+One of Botswana’s most amazing National Parks, Chobe really is a piece of paradise.
 To see the huge herds of elephants in the wetlands, the zebra in the marshes, the buffalo roaming free and hippos in the water – is an experience so special.
 It makes you feel very small, and incredibly sad, that less and less of this habitat and these animals are in existence every day.

 Chobe is made even more special if you choose to stay at the Chobe Game Lodge.
 This is an eco friendly hotel, right inside the park perimeter.
 This means you have a head start each morning on all the visiting tourists!

 There’s something else special about Chobe Game Lodge – all the guides are female.
-Guiding is often seen as a male job, and there are so many incredible male guides (so I’m not saying that isn’t good), but it was so special to me to meet empowered, amazing women who are absolutely awesome at their jobs.
+Guiding is often seen as a male job, and there are so many incredible male guides, but it was so special to meet empowered, amazing women who are absolutely awesome at their jobs.
 Interestingly, women were initially hired because they were seen as safer drivers – and I have to say, I felt safe at all times.
 So thank you to the amazing women of the Lodge who made this trip so special.

 Visiting a National Park like this really only means one thing – wildlife, wildlife and more wildlife.
 It’s best to go out first thing in the morning (be prepared for pre 5am starts) and late at night.
 This is because it’s just too hot for the animals in the heat of the day.